 8. Avoid panic buying#

 Energy Minister Chris Bowen and the NRMA have both been clear: buy what you normally need, don't stockpile.
 Hoarding petrol at home is genuinely dangerous, and it creates the exact shortage everyone's trying to avoid.
-In some regions, panic buying has spiked demand by 400% - that's what empties servos, not the actual supply shortfall.
+During the autumn peak, panic buying spiked demand by 400% in some regions - that's what emptied servos, not the actual supply shortfall.

 10. Tell someone your itinerary#